 Samsung has already launched the majority of its new TVs for 2020.
 That means new QLED sets, both in 8K and 4K resolution, and a new addition to Samsung's Lifestyle lineup of design-focused TVs.

 The latest Samsung 2020 TVs have come to retailers like BestBuy and Amazon, and it’s very possible that several of these models could land on our best TV list.
 However, with manufacturing and supply chains disrupted by the current COVID-19 pandemic, not all of the models listed here will be widely available, and many retailers will have limited stock.
-We've got the details of every 8K TV, 4K smart TV and QLED set that Samsung announced for this year.
+We've got the details of every 8K TV, 4K smart TV and QLED set that Samsung announced for this year, including the late addition of the Samsung Q700T 8K model.

 Here's everything we know about Samsung's 2020 TV lineup.